 - foster carer profiles—These provide an introduction to the carers who they will be living with, what the house will look like, what pets they have, and what room they’ll be sleeping in.
 Reducing the number of unknowns for the young person reduces the trauma experienced

-- residential profiles—These provide an introduction to the residential where they will be going to live, what the house will look like, and what their room may look like.
+- residential profiles—These provide an introduction to the residential where they will be going to live, what the house will look like, who they may be living with and what their room may look like.
 This reduces the number of unknowns for the young person and reduces the trauma experienced.

 Version historyBack to top